Shifting Boundaries

 Hauser & Wirth Publishers will release the compact title ‘In The Studio: Takesada Matsutani’ on 30 April 2026, containing a text by independent curator Mika Yoshitake and newly unearthed archival images.
 This book is part of the imprint’s new ‘In The Studio’ series that focuses on major figures of 20th- or 21st-century art, offering an introduction to their influences, materials and techniques.

-From the early 1960s until the 1970s Matsutani was a key member of the of the influential post war Japanese art collective, the Gutai Art Association.
+From the early 1960s until the 1970s Matsutani was a key member of the influential post war Japanese art collective, the Gutai Art Association.
 Over six decades Matsutani has developed a unique visual language of form and materials.
 As part of the Gutai group, Matsutani experimented with vinyl glue, using fans and his own breath to manipulate the substance, creating bulbous and sensuous forms reminiscent of human curves and features.

 In 1966, Matsutani received a grant from the French government after winning first prize in the 1st Mainichi Art Competition and subsequently moved to Paris where he began working at Stanley William Hayter's renowned printmaking studio, Atelier 17.
 During the four years he worked at the studio, he learnt French, married and established his base in Paris.
 Working alongside Hayter opened Matsutani up to a new form of artistic experimentation and offered him a newfound confidence.
 Matsutani began to rethink his practice and a new elemental aesthetic language began to emerge that was both controlled and organic.